 Qualification Upon successful completion of the rules of combination, learners will be awarded the full qualification for which they were registered and a certificate listing the units achieved.
 Where learners are registered for a qualification and do not achieve the full qualification a unit transcript will be issued for all achievement entered and verified.
 Where the verified achievement meets the rules of combination for a smaller qualification, i.e. the registration is for a Diploma, which isn't achieved, but the Rules of Combination for an Award are met; certification will automatically take place for this smaller qualification.
+Please note all unit transcripts will be provided as e- certificates.
 Course Upon successful completion of a course, learners will be awarded a course certificate listing the course name and units achieved.
+This will be an e-certificate.